subreet26/E-Comerce-SFSU/application/README.md

 git checkout dev
 git pull

-# Go to front end team pages branch
+# If working on new feature
-git checkout feature/frontend-team-pages
+create new branch ex. feature/frontend/login

-# Go to front end app folder
+# Go to end app folder
 cd application

 # Vitualization